 This is indeed different from the XML declaration check, which PowerGREP does do by default.
 The reason is that the XML declaration always appears at the very start of the file, so checking its presence is trivial.
 The meta tag can appear deep in the HTML file’s header, so PowerGREP has to search for it.

 Note that PowerGREP will not automatically add or update the meta tag when writing HTML files.
 It’s up to you to decide if you want to add the tag to your files, and to make sure it is correct.

 Text files normally should not contain NULL characters.
 Binary files usually do contain NULL bytes.
-Turn on "treat files containing NULL characters as binary files" to be able to exclude binary files in the File Selector with the option Search through Binary Files.
-When you do search through binary files, PowerGREP will display the results in hexadecimal.
+Turn on “treat files containing NULL characters as binary files” to be able to exclude binary files in the File Selector with the “search through binary files” checkbox.
+When you do search through binary files, PowerGREP displays the results in hexadecimal.
 The file editor edits binary files in hexadecimal mode.

 If PowerGREP treats certain text files as binary files, that is because those text files contain spurious NULL characters.
 You can turn off “treat files containing NULL characters as binary files” to force PowerGREP to treat all files as text files.

 On the Windows platform, Unicode files should start with a byte order marker which is more accurately called a Unicode signature.
 The byte order marker is a special code that indicates the Unicode encoding (UTF-8, UTF-16 or UTF-32) used by the file.
 PowerGREP will always detect the byte order marker, and treat the file with the corresponding Unicode encoding.